Vivienne Haigh-Wood Eliot: Health and education

 Little is known of her education.
-She played the piano, painted, took ballet lessons, was a good swimmer, and worked for a short time as a governess for a family in Cambridge.
+Vivienne played the piano, painted, took ballet lessons, was a good swimmer, and worked for a short time as a governess for a family in Cambridge.
 She had multiple health problems.
 She was diagnosed with tuberculosis of the bone in her left arm when she was a child; this was before the discovery of antibiotics and apparently little could be done about it.
 She was treated by Sir Frederick Treves and said she had had so many operations, she had no memory of her life before the age of seven.

 She was also plagued by heavy, irregular menstruation, to her great embarrassment, and severe pre-menstrual tension, which led to mood swings, fainting spells, and migraines.
 She would insist on washing her own bedlinen, often twice a day, and would take her sheets home with her to clean when on holiday, once leading a hotel to claim she had stolen them, to Eliot's dismay.
 She apparently felt unable to ask her mother for help.
 Eventually her mother took her to a doctor who prescribed potassium bromide to sedate her, which probably meant he had diagnosed "hysteria".
-Virginia Woolf described Haigh-Wood on 8 November 1930 in her diary:
+Virginia Woolf described Vivienne on 8 November 1930 in her diary:

-Oh – Vivienne!
-Was there ever such a torture since life began! – to bear her on one's shoulders, biting, wriggling, raving, scratching, unwholesome, powdered, insane, yet sane to the point of insanity, reading his letters, thrusting herself on us, coming in wavering trembling ...
-This bag of ferrets is what Tom [Eliot] wears round his neck.

 As the medical bills rose, so did her family's resentment of her.
 Her brother, Maurice, blamed her for what he saw as his second-rate education, because there was no money left to send him to public school.
 She became engaged to a schoolteacher, Charles Buckle, in 1914, but Buckle's mother was apparently unhappy about it.
-Haigh-Wood's health problems persuaded Rose Haigh-Wood that her daughter had "moral insanity."
-She decided that Haigh-Wood should not marry or bear children, and withdrew the family's consent to the marriage.
+Vivienne's health problems persuaded Rose Haigh-Wood that her daughter had "moral insanity."
+She decided that Vivienne should not marry or bear children, and withdrew the family's consent to the marriage.